YetOpen/certbot-zimbra/README.md

 	 -a | --agree-tos: agree with the Terms of Service of Let's Encrypt (avoids prompt) -L | --letsencrypt-params "--extra-le-parameter": Additional parameter to pass to certbot/letsencrypt.
 Must be repeated for each parameter and argument, e.g. -L "--preferred-chain" -L "ISRG Root X1"
 	 -N | --noninteractive: Pass --noninteractive to certbot/letsencrypt.
-	 --no-override-key-type-rsa: if certbot >=v2.0.0 has been detected, do not override ECDSA to RSA with "--key-type rsa" (use this to get the default ECDSA key type, Zimbra does NOT support it!)
+	 --no-override-key-type-rsa: if Certbot >=v2.0.0 has been detected, do not override ECDSA to RSA with "--key-type rsa" (use this to get the default ECDSA key type, Zimbra does NOT support it!)

   Domain options:
 	 -e | --extra-domain <extra.domain.tld>: additional domains being requested.
 Can be used multiple times.
 Implies -u/--no-public-hostname-detection.